Changelog

 - Remove

-operator, replaced with clone
+new operator, replaced with clone function

-makes a deep clone by default.
+elem.clone() makes a deep clone by default.
 Make a shallow clone using elem.clone(deep := false)

 - Write tests for deep and shallow cloning